-- (1) Building height shall be limited to 3-storeys in all zones except I-2 where building height shall be limited to 4-storeys. - (2) Notwithstanding 4.15(1), a 4th storey may be considered by development agreement in the R-4, CDD, C-1, C-3, and I-1 zones subject to the bonusing criteria below. - (a) Bonusing Criteria: The 4'th storey bonus will be considered by Development Agreement if a suitable public benefit can be granted.
+- (1) Building height shall be limited to 3-storeys in all zones except: - (a) I-2, R-LR, and R-MU where building height shall be limited to 4-storeys; - (b) R-MDU where building height shall be limited to 6-storeys. - (2) Notwithstanding 4.15(1), a 4th storey may be considered by development agreement in the R-4, CDD, C-1, C-3, and I-1 zones subject to the bonusing criteria below. - (a) Bonusing Criteria: The 4'th storey bonus will be considered by Development Agreement if a suitable public benefit can be granted.
 The bonus rate will be in the range of \$110 per square metre of gross floor area (2020 \$) of the 4th floor and the rate is subject to change annually with inflation.
-Suitable public benefits that will be considered include: - Affordable housing - Public Art - High performance building (e.g. passive house, LEED, Net zero, etc.) - Enhanced accessibility certification (E.g. Rick Hansen Certification). - cash-in-lieu to be used for public parks, public streetscapes, social housing, parking, active transportation, etc.
+Suitable public benefits that will be considered include: - Affordable housing - Public Art - High performance building (e.g. passive house, LEED, Net zero, etc.) - Enhanced accessibility certification (E.g. Rick Hansen Certification).

-- An applicant shall submit a bonusing calculation and public benefit proposal with their application for development agreement approval. - (3) Notwithstanding 4.15(1), a 5th storey may be considered by development agreement in the I-2 zone subject to the bonusing criteria of 4.15((2). - (4) A 'storey' may not exceed 4.5m on the ground floor and 4m on any upper storeys except in certain conditions where exemptions may be considered by development agreement - (5) No additional habitable space is permitted above the 3rd storey. - (6) In calculating building height, basements are not counted as a storey provided they are below the streetline grade. - (7) Notwithstanding 4.15 (1), on sloping streetline conditions, no more than 1m high of basement foundation may be exposed provided that accessible groundfloor entries are provided from the streetline.
+- cash-in-lieu to be used for public parks, public streetscapes, social housing, parking, active transportation, etc. - An applicant shall submit a bonusing calculation and public benefit proposal with their application for development agreement approval. - (3) Notwithstanding 4.15(1), a 5th storey may be considered by development agreement in the I-2 zone subject to the bonusing criteria of 4.15((2). - (4) A 'storey' may not exceed 4.5m on the ground floor and 4m on any upper storeys except in certain conditions where exemptions may be considered by development agreement - (5) Subject to 4.15(1), in certain zones no additional habitable space is permitted above the 3rd storey. - (6) In calculating building height, basements are not counted as a storey provided they are below the streetline grade. - (7) If a development fronts on two streets, the lower streetline grade of the two streets will be used for the average grade calculation. - (8) A building may 'step-up' the grade on a sloping street provided that the height limit of the zone is not exceeded roofs.
+Exceptions are shown in table 4.9.
+No additional habitable space can be created from any exemption.